rancher/rancher.github.io/rancher/latest/en/cattle/rancher-compose/upgrading/index.md

 ## Upgrading Services
 ---

-With `rancher-compose`, there are two methods of upgrades supported.
+With Rancher Compose, there are two methods of upgrades supported.
 With the `rancher-compose up --upgrade`, the containers in existing services are upgraded to the provided `docker-compose.yml` and the existing containers in the service are removed.
 With the `rancher-compose upgrade`, a [rolling upgrade]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/cattle/rancher-compose/upgrading/#rolling-upgrade) can be performed.
 A new service will be deployed, and as it's deployed, the containers in the old service are stopped.

-## In-Service Upgrade
+### In-Service Upgrade
----

 For in-service upgrades, the commands are just options passed in during a `rancher-compose up` command.
 By adding the `--upgrade` option, the  `docker-compose.yml` will upgrade any services, that have the same name, in the stack.
 The in-service upgrade is a two step process as we require the user to confirm the upgrade is okay.

-### Step 1: Performing the Upgrade
+#### Step 1: Performing the Upgrade

 For an upgrade, you can upgrade an entire stack or specific services within the `docker-compose.yml`